lucywoodman/the-happy-space-co/README.md

 - Increase revenue from returning visitors making long-term bookings.
 - Increase awareness of the venue as _the_ place to go for coworking.
 - Provide a great user experience that visitors want to promote and share on social media.
-- (Provide networking and working opportunities to boost local communities.) subgoal

 The user goals